Bad Bunny’s Super Bowl LX Halftime Show

 by: Tricia Cherie

 Six years ago, Benito Antonio Martínez Ocasio walked onto the Super Bowl stage as a guest in Miami.
 On Sunday night, he walked out as the headliner.
-This year, he was the moment.
 And he moved like someone who knew the world was watching.

 The 5-minute, 12-second opening set from Green Day was tight and deliberate.
-Billie Joe Armstrong’s vocals were sharp, and when drummer Tré Cool grinned after the now-infamous “Subliminal mindf— America” lyric from American Idiot, it wasn’t nostolgia it acted as a reminder.
+Billie Joe Armstrong’s vocals were sharp, and when drummer Tré Cool grinned after the now censored “Subliminal mindf— America” lyric from American Idiot.

 Twenty years later, the disaffected youth anthem still hits.
 From Bush-era confusion and Islamophobia to the 2026 Trump presidency, the message hasn’t aged — it’s metastasized.